 8 Indian Classical Dance Forms:

-The Sangeet Natak Academy recognizes eight different forms of classical dance which are Bharatanatyam, Kathak, Kuchipudi, Kathakali, Manipuri, Mohiniyattam, Odissi, Sattriya.
+The Sangeet Natak Academy recognizes eight different forms of classical dance in India which are Bharatanatyam, Kathak, Kuchipudi, Kathakali, Manipuri, Mohiniyattam, Odissi, Sattriya.

 In Bharatanatyam, Kuchipudi, Kathakali, Manipuri, Kathak, Odissi all has been the principal element of God worship.

 Bharatanatyam is the oldest classical dance style, but with it, seven other regional forms have also emerged:

 Bharatanatyam (South); Kuchipudi (southeast coast); Kathak (North); Kathakali, Mohiniattam (south-west coast); Odissi (East Coast); Manipuri (Northeast); And Sattriya dance (Assam, northeast).

 Indian Classical Dance Bharatanatyam: